hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateHotproductQueryRequest.md

 4. **Edge Case and Error Handling:**
-   - Added `test_invalid_category_ids_type` to demonstrate testing for incorrect types, leading to a TypeError.
+   - Added `test_invalid_category_ids_type` to demonStarte testing for incorrect types, leading to a TypeError.
 Crucially, this now shows how to use `pytest.raises` for such cases.  *Important*: This is a **MUST** for production-ready tests.
    - Added a `test_unset_attribute` to check for the case where the attribute is not set.
    -  Added `test_invalid_input_type` as another example for type checking.